 The proposed experimental configurations should take these constraints into account.
+No flexibility in SID implantation at other positions than those listed in the previous lines is available.

-The available LMJ diagnostics at the beginning of 2024 will be: GXI-1, GXI-2, SHXI, SSXI, UPXI, ULXI, ERHXI first version, DMX, Mini-DMX, SPECTIX, EOS Pack, FABS1, NBI, Neutron Pack, SEPAGE, SESAME 1&2, DEDIX.
+The available LMJ diagnostics at the beginning of 2027 will be: GXI-1, GXI-2, SHXI, SSXI, UPXI, ULXI, ERHXI-1&2, HRXS, DMX, Mini-DMX-1, Mini-DMX-2, SPECTIX, EOS Pack, FABS1, NBI, Neutron Pack, SEPAGE, SESAME 1&2, CRACC & CRACCOPOLE, DEDIX & DIADEM.